 1. Azzam | 590 feet

 Most superyachts in the top 10 category have a few mere inches between sizes, but the Azzam shoots far ahead with a large amount of extra length.
 The largest superyacht in the world, she was never designed to win the title — rather just to be a sleek and elegant vessel.
 Azzam was crafted backward, with the plans for her interior confirmed long before her exterior was fully signed off.

 Her length only came to be as such to incorporate everything required for the interiors, which added an extra 35 meters to her overall size.
 She’s also designed to look smaller than she actually is, with a blend of indoor and outdoor living.
 It took more than 4000 people to build Azzam, clocking up six million man-hours over a period of four years.

 LOA: 590 feet (180 metres) Builder: Lurssen Country of build: Germany Year of build: 2013 Yacht owner: Sheikh Khalifa bin Zayed Al Nahyan Yacht price: $600 million Number of guests: 36 Number of crew: 60

 The most expensive yacht in the world

-Robert Kuok, as the richest Malaysian businessman, is the rumoured owner of History Supreme, but no one has confirmed for sure.
-The History Supreme also comes with plenty of other impressive touches: a master bedroom decked out in platinum, a wall feature made from meteoric stone and a genuine T-Rex dinosaur bone, to add to the list.
+Robert Kuok, the richest Malaysian businessman, is the rumored owner of History Supreme, but no one has confirmed for sure.
+The History Supreme also comes with plenty of other impressive touches: a master bedroom decked out in platinum, a wall feature made from meteoric stone, and a genuine T-Rex dinosaur bone, to add to the list.

 Frequently asked questions about the world’s largest yachts